cybellereaper/selenelang/README.md

 - **Pratt parser** – The parser supports modules, variable and function declarations, class/struct/enum definitions, contracts, match statements with pattern destructuring, and rich expression precedence (assignment, Elvis, logical, comparison, arithmetic, calls, indexing, and safe navigation).
 - **Runtime interpreter** – The `internal/runtime` package evaluates Selene programs with lexical scoping, package declarations, modules and imports (including Go-style string imports and aliases), immutable/mutable bindings, first-class functions, user-defined structs/classes/enums, arrays, objects, and rich control flow (`if`/`for`/`while`, `return`, `break`, `continue`).
 The runtime now supports pointer semantics (`&` and `*`), extension functions declared with `ext fn`, structural interfaces with `is`/`!is`, expressive string literals (interpolation with `${}`, format specifiers via `f"..."`, raw/triple-quoted strings), resource-safe `using` blocks, structured `try`/`catch`/`finally` plus `throw`, lightweight concurrency primitives (`spawn`, `channel`, `await`), rule-based `condition { when ... }` dispatch, and a growing standard library (`print`, `format`, `spawn`, `channel`).
 Function contracts are enforced at call time.
 - **Bytecode compiler + VM** – Parse trees can be compiled into compact bytecode chunks via `runtime.Compile`, inspected with `selene build`, and executed through a lightweight virtual machine (`selene run --vm`) that reuses the runtime environment.
 This makes it easy to reason about evaluation order or embed Selene in ahead-of-time workflows.
+- **JIT runner and Windows bundler** – `selene run --jit` executes programs through a cached JIT pipeline that avoids repeated interpreter dispatch, and `selene build --windows-exe` emits Windows executables that embed Selene sources alongside the new JIT runtime for easy distribution.
 - **Formatter and transpiler** – `selene fmt` rewrites sources into a canonical layout (also exposed through the language server), and `selene transpile --lang go` emits Go scaffolding that mirrors Selene packages.
 These helpers simplify editor integration, CI formatting checks, and experimentation with cross-language code generation.
 - **Project metadata** – The repository includes a `selene.toml` manifest and companion `selene.lock` file that describe the project module path, entry point, documentation roots, example directories, and vendored dependencies with reproducible SHA-256 checksums.
 - **CLI utility** – The `cmd/selene` binary can execute Selene scripts, dump the raw token stream, scaffold new workspaces, manage vendored dependencies with secure checksum verification, compile/disassemble bytecode, run the VM, format sources, transpile to Go, and expose an editor-ready language server via `selene lsp`.